Dec. 16 (UPI) -- On this date in history:

 In 1907, America's "Great White Fleet" set out on its year-long circumnavigation of the globe on the order of President Theodore Roosevelt.

 In 1913, British actor Charles Chaplin reported to work at Keystone Studios in Hollywood, launching a legendary film career.
+The entertainer came to be known for his trademark hat and cane.

 In 1944, Germany launched a counteroffensive in World War II that became known as the Battle of the Bulge.